 Seven-piece London jazz crew Nérija cite producer Teo Macero’s works with Miles Davis on In A Silent Way and Bitches Brew as a key influence on their sound.
 And one of the first things you notice about Blume, particularly on tracks like ‘Riverfest’ and ‘Last Straw’, is how high the drums are in the mix, placing the groove front and centre of the group’s mid-tempo compositions.
 With the articulate improvisations of Cassie Kinoshi and Nubya Garcia’s saxophones, Sheila Maurice-Grey’s trumpet or Shirley Tetteh’s guitar given space to play across the groove, the album moves between sparse and rich textures.
 That Blume features compositions from every member of the band and comes together as a coherent and multi-faceted whole is testament to their collective, forward-thinking vision. – AS

 26. Tentenko / Kopy

 Japanese electronic producers Kopy and Tentenko – the latter of whom released one of our favourite albums in 2018 – team up for something different, with their split LP Super Mild.
 Whereas Tentenko’s eponymous debut offered mutant synth and J-pop electronics, Super Mild shows an unexpected side to her, dipping into experimental realms that her collaborator, Osaka-based artist Kopy, regularly inhabits.
-A view into new takes on the Nippon underground, Super Mild is anything but, boasting tracks seamlessly move from dub hues to deconstructed club meanderings and tik-tok techno explorations with gusto. – GH
+A view into new takes on the Nippon underground, Super Mild is anything but, boasting tracks seamlessly move from dub hues to deconstructed experimental meanderings and tik-tok techno explorations with gusto. – GH